Energy loss and jet quenching parameter in a thermal non-relativistic, non-commutative Yang-Mills plasma: Abstract

 \section{Abstract}

-In this paper we consider the problem of a moving heavy quark through a hot non-relativistic, non-commutative Yang-Mills plasma.
-We discuss about the configuration of the static quark and obtain the quasi-normal modes.
-Also we find the diffusion constant for the moving heavy quark.
-The main goal of this study is calculating the jet-quenching parameter for the non-relativistic, non-commutative theory and comparing it with drag forces which recently obtained from the another independent work [1].\\\\\\ {\bf Keywords:} AdS/CFT correspondence; Yang Mills theory; Black hole; String theory.
+In this paper, we consider the problem of a moving heavy quark through a hot non-relativistic, non-commutative Yang-Mills plasma.
+We discuss about the configuration of the static and dynamic quarks, and also obtain the quasi-normal modes.
+The main goal of this study is calculating the jet-quenching parameter for the non-relativistic, non-commutative theory and comparing it with drag forces which recently obtained from the another independent work [1].\\\\ {\bf Keywords:} AdS/CFT correspondence; Super Yang Mills theory; Black hole; String theory.\\ {\bf Pacs Number:} 11.10.Nx ; 11.25.-w